Garvi1904/Cyber-Threat-Detection-Using-CatBoost-Model/README.md

 # Research Paper
 The paper presents an Intrusion Detection System using CatBoost that achieves:

-98.6% accuracy in binary classification
+1.98.6% accuracy in binary classification

-Real-time performance with fast inference Interpretable results using SHAP analysis
+2.Real-time performance with fast inference

+3.Interpretable results using SHAP analysis

-Superior performance over traditional ML models
+4.Superior performance over traditional ML models